leaysgur/slides/docs/jsconf_jp-2024/index.md

 let re = /pattern/dgimsvy;
 ```

-- Specify in lowercase
+- Lowercase characters
 - Order does not matter
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Bad_regexp_flag
-  - Any character not in the list will cause an error
+  - Error if any character not in the list
-  - Even characters in the list will cause an error if duplicated
+  - Error if duplicated characters found
-  - The `u` and `v` flags are mutually exclusive
+  - Error if both `u` and `v` flags are found

 ---